colinf/ss-couchbone/README.md

 This is an initial 0.0.x version with the corresponding limited functionality and limited testing.
 It should be used with caution!

+### Example Application
+The best way to get started with ss-couchbone is to take a look at the [example application](https://github.com/colinf/couchbone-todos) which uses ss-couchbone to implement a version of the well known Backbone.js Todos example application with persistence to CouchDB using Socketstream.

 ### Try it out
 Clone the repo locally and install it with: